Our Mission

 1943

-Construction of the new Food and Nutrition Building was completed.
+Construction of the new Food and Nutrition Building was completed as of March 12, 1943.
 Designed to house more than just food and nutrition laboratories, the building included a cafeteria, dining rooms, a kitchen, offices, classrooms, and research facilities.

 This window, set over the main entrance and still in place today, features the Betty Lamp, a symbol representing the field of Home Economics: